bwr0835/pyxrfpower/README.md

 A manual for how to use PyXRFPower can be found inside the PyXRFPower repository: `pyxrfpwr_im.docx`

 More details about PSD analysis can be found in a manuscript currently being drafted.

+# Contact

+Having trouble using PyXRFPower, noticing bugs, or thinking of recommandations for new features?
+Please contact <benjaminroter2026@u.northwestern.edu>.

 # References